Somatic Delusions: Sensing The Signs

 What Causes Somatic-Type Delusions?

-Since this condition is fairly rare, and since not many extensive research studies have been performed, psychiatrists have struggled to identify a cause of somatic-type delusions or delusional disorder as a whole.
+Psychiatrists have struggled to identify a cause of somatic-type delusions or delusional disorder as a whole.
 This condition is likely dependent on a broad range of genetic, environmental, neurological, emotional, and psychological factors.
-While people with a family history of schizophrenia are not more likely to develop some delusional disorder, some research has suggested that this condition often coexists alongside a predisposition to paranoid personality disorder.
+While people with a family history of schizophrenia are not more likely to develop a delusional disorder, some research has suggested this condition often coexists alongside a predisposition to paranoid personality disorder.

 Are Somatic Delusions A Symptom Of Hypochondriasis?

 In some cases, people with somatic delusions are incorrectly labeled as hypochondriacs.
 Interestingly, the somatic-type delusional disorder is sometimes even referred to as "Monosymptomatic hypochondriacal psychosis."
 However, the two conditions are extremely different.
-Those who suffer from hypochondriasis are usually able to recognize their condition and at least entertain the possibility that they are not genuinely sick.
-Somatic-type delusions are so convincing that they are impossible to disregard or ignore.
+Those who suffer from hypochondriasis are usually able to recognize their condition and at the very least, entertain the possibility that they are not genuinely sick.
+Somatic-type delusions, on the other hand, are so convincing that they are nearly impossible to disregard or ignore.

 Are Somatic Delusions A Sign Of Schizophrenia?